Salford students will be facing the truth of having to spend their Christmas period away from their families.

 She tells us how she is going to spend the big day and how she feels about the whole ordeal:

-They have set up a Facebook page: Salford Campus Connections, for students to find out about activities and events as well as easy access to support.
+It has a Facebook page: Salford Campus Connections, for students to find out about activities and events as well as easy access to support.

 There’s also wellbeing tip sheets where people struggling can find guidance on what to do next.